elmbridge/curriculum/Making It Dynamic.md

 $ open index.html
 ```

-You should now have a fully functional elm application running in your browser!
+You should now have a fully functional Elm application running in your browser!
 It should look like this:

 ![Release 0](images/release-0.png)